directmusic/DoomVST/README.md

 * No Sound: Ironically this Plug-In does not produce audio.

+**Usage:**

+* When opening the plugin you will be prompted to select a WAD file.

+**Controls:**
+Arrow Keys: Movement
+Ctrl or Z: Fire
+Shift or A: Run
+Enter: Select

 **Disclaimer:**

 This Plug-In will probably crash.
 Please do not use this in a project file that matters to you.